Adventure Project - Josh Grant - Update 1 - Orange Mud, LLC

 For seven months, I wasn't sure if I'd be able to do any of it again and even now with a solid couple months of being able to do these things, I'm still not one hundred percent sure that the pain is entirely gone.
 I'm not sure if I'll be able to run 30, 50, 60 or 100 miles again, I probably won't be sure until I actually line up at a start line and do it.
 So the confidence building aspect of these miles is almost as important as the physical portion.
 Especially at those longer distances, for me so much of it is a mental game of pushing through and having the confidence of knowing I can do it.

-So that’s what I mean when I say I’m starting from scratch.
-I’m making progress, slow and steady progress and it feels great.
+So that's what I mean when I say I'm starting from scratch.
+I'm making progress, slow and steady progress and it feels great.
 After my doctor gave me the go ahead, I spent the first six weeks of this recovery just rolling real slow and easy, trying to cut some of these 20 lbs I gained while sidelined.
-I shifted into second gear two weeks ago, I’ve been extending the runs (out to 15 miles so far) and concentrating on hitting hills and trails.
-I’m trying to accumulate 15k of elevation gain in February, which isn’t a whole lot, but it is another substantial step in this recovery process.
+I shifted into second gear two weeks ago, I've been extending the runs (out to 15 miles so far) and concentrating on hitting hills and trails.
+Trail running has been instrumental in my recovery, and I'm trying to accumulate 15k of elevation gain in February, which isn't a whole lot, but it is another substantial step in this recovery process.

 On the left there (obviously?) is my foot the day after surgery.
 The next picture is how the foot looks right now.
 No, it's still not pretty but it does get the job done.
 I'm not looking for perfection right away, I'm just happy with progress.